tacoen/tacoen.github.io/index.md

 How random is randomize

 ## Gist
-{% for gist site.github.public.gist %}
+{% for gist in site.github.public.gist %}
 {{ gist|json_encode(constant('JSON_PRETTY_PRINT')) }}
 {% endfor %}